Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   - Examples: `alluxio.underfs.address=hdfs://1.2.3.4:9000/alluxio/root/`, `alluxio.underfs.address=s3a://bucket/dir/`
 - `alluxio.master.journal.folder=<JOURNAL_URI>`
-  - This is set to the URI of the shared journal location for the Alluxio leader master to write the journal to, and for standby masters replay journal entries from.
+  - This is set to the URI of the shared journal location for the Alluxio leader master to write the journal to, and for standby masters to replay journal entries from.
 This shared shared storage system must be accessible by all master nodes.
   - Examples: `alluxio.master.journal.folder=hdfs://1.2.3.4:9000/alluxio/journal/`

 This is the minimal configuration to start Alluxio with HA.

-Make sure all masters nodes and all worker nodes have configured their respective `conf/alluxio-site.properties` configuration file appropriately.
+Make sure all master nodes and all worker nodes have configured their respective `conf/alluxio-site.properties` configuration file appropriately.

 Once all the Alluxio masters and workers are configured in this way, Alluxio in HA mode is ready to